On March 19, 2021, a small eruption started on the Reykjanes peninsula, by the mountain of Fagradalsfjall where nature is the only surroundings.

 It is not very often you can see such wonders for yourself, but now you have the opportunity to do so on this brand-new tour.

-On our Volcano Hike you’ll travel through the mossy older lava fields of Reykjanes Peninsula to the spectacular site of Iceland’s latest volcanic eruption and visit other geothermally active area on the peninsula.
+On our Volcano Hike you’ll travel through the mossy older lava fields of Reykjanes Peninsula to the spectacular site of Iceland’s latest volcanic eruption in Fagradalsfjall and visit other geothermally active area on the peninsula.
 Our expert guide will provide the necessary safety gear and information to help visitors safely enjoy this unique experience.

 Once we arrive at the trailhead, it is a 1.5 to 2 hour hike up to the eruption through uneven terrain but is well worth it.
 Depending on the weather conditions, you may see billowing smoke and a red glow reflecting against the clouds before finally seeing the craters themselves, towering over the valley and spewing red-orange lava hundreds of meters into the air.